HANNAH HARBER & THE LIONHEARTS

 Like good salt on sugar, time has given her intrinsic grace some edge and steel… Somewhere along the way, this voice has ripened into one of the sharpest, most cogent roots presences in the city.Bao Le-Huu, Orlando Weekly 2018

 While a lot of musicians tell stories of pursuing their craft with relentless passion from an early age, Hannah will say that she tried her hand at almost everything else before knowing songwriting was her true aim.
-There was musical theater and church choir in her youth, but there was also travel volleyball and Student Government.
 The daughter of a musician, there was constant opportunity for songs and songwriting in her childhood home, but it wasn’t until her early teens that Hannah first picked up a guitar.

 “When I first started playing, it was almost always behind my closed bedroom door because I was trying to write my own songs.
 The only place I’d play in front of anyone was at church, or sitting in with a local country cover band.
 Of course there were pipe dreams of big stages, but there wasn’t anyone in my life that I saw making a living as a musician.
 It wasn’t clear to me that the songs I was writing, that sounded nothing like the ones folks wanted to hear in local bars, might be worth pursuing.
 Two things inevitably changed that…My dad buying me Patty Griffin’s discography and New Orleans, Louisiana.”